Matho/server-setup-tutorial/Readme.md

     external: true
   agent_network:
     driver: overlay
+    driver_opts:
+      com.docker.network.driver.mtu: 1450
     attachable: true

 volumes:
   portainer_data:
 ```

-Ensure, you have wildcard domain for `*.vps1.matho.sk` or ensure you have setup DNS for `portainer` subdomain.
+Ensure, you have wildcard DNS A record for `*.vps1.matho.sk` or ensure you have setup DNS for `portainer` subdomain.
 In the Docker stack, change the Host rule for your domain

 Deploy the stack:
 `$ sudo docker stack deploy -c portainer-agent-stack.yml portainer`